SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/Legacy/ProjectFiles/Path_Planning/Readme.txt

 ___________________ PICS

-update: project page of gifs: https://imgur.com/a/mLViLfj
+Update: project page of gifs: https://imgur.com/a/mLViLfj

 My example influence map.
 It is a block of -1s that the bot won't enter: https://imgur.com/QyehPfr